SanjoSolutions/LuaObject/README.md

 This work is devoted to God.

-A library of functions for objects which can be used by other add-ons to save some development work.
+A library of functions for working with objects.
+It can be used by other add-ons to save some development work.

 An object is regarded to be a Lua table with zero or more key-value pairs.